 5. Accademia Gallery – See Michelangelo’s Statue of David

 This is where you can admire the original statue of Michelangelo’s David.
 A visit here is an absolute must for art lovers.
 It’s a moving experience being in the same room with the real David; human and godlike at once.
 In the same museum you’ll find another one of Michelangelo’s creations: the ‘Slaves‘.
 There’s also an important collection of 15th – 16th century paintings.
+We recommend that you book your tickets in advance to skip the queues.

 6. Santa Croce Church and Square